SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 Next, we will change directories to the genome_annot folder and we will create a several folders that we will use today and tomorrow.
 Here's the list of folders:

-- Busco
+- busco
-- Bloobtools
+- bloobtools
-- Repeat_annotation
+- repeat_annotation
-- Gemoma
+- gemoma

 <details><summary>SOLUTION</summary>
 <p>